OscarValerock/PowerQueryFunctions/README.md

 This repository was inspired by [Injae Park's YouTube video](https://www.youtube.com/watch?v=GXFxiEVAmfI) and [repository](https://github.com/PowerBIPark/PowerBI_MQueryTest) on how to version control M Code, his research and code is a cornerstone of this project; extremely useful were the references he included:

 - Imke Feldman's [post on expression evaluate](https://www.thebiccountant.com/2018/05/17/automatically-create-function-record-for-expression-evaluate-in-power-bi-and-power-query/) came particularly handy when dealing with documentation.
-- Kim Burgess' [repository, m-tools](https://github.com/acaprojects/m-tools/blob/master/M.pq) was instrumental when defining the usage of the functions and the readme file.
+- Kim Burgess' [repository, m-tools](https://github.com/acaprojects/m-tools/blob/master/M.pq) was instrumental when defining the usage of the functions, the readme file and the idea of "compiling" the functions in a single file to import.

 ## Usage
 ### Library installation and usage